 POS systems are no longer a luxury for small businesses, but rather table stakes if you want to stay competitive in the evolving business landscape.
 While it may be a requirement, the good news is that they no longer carry the luxurious price tag they once did more than a decade ago.

-Cloud-computing, the Software-as-a-Service (SaaS) business model, and the development of consumer tablet devices like iPads have created the perfect storm in the point of sale industry.
+Cloud-based software, the Software-as-a-Service (SaaS) business model, and the development of consumer tablet devices like iPads have created the perfect storm in the point of sale industry.
 It has allowed software companies to develop robust POS solutions for small business owners and dramatically reduced cost as a barrier to entry to a fraction of what it once was.

 Before tablet and cloud-based POS systems, it wasn’t uncommon for POS solutions to cost a few thousand to tens of thousands of dollars to install and maintain.
 For a small business owner, that’s a small fortune.

 Nowadays, if you’re a small retail store, you can pay less than $1,000 to get started with an excellent POS system like ShopKeep, which covers both hardware and software.
 That’s a big difference in price, and one cash-strapped business owners can get on board with.

 Not only have point of sale solutions gone down in price, but they’re also much easier to get your hands on.
 A lot of POS companies offer a self-service model where you can download the app, set up your store, and order hardware without ever having to talk to someone.
 And that’s great if you’re a self-service kind of guy or gal.

 SEE ALSO: How is ShopKeep Different From Square?

 However, in most cases, especially when it comes to such a critical piece of your business operations, you want to be able to pick up the phone and talk to someone.
 You’re going to have questions outside of what you’re able to figure out on your own.
 Or maybe you can’t figure it all out on your own, and you need a little guidance to set you on the right path.